dyerfire9/Marketing-and-Product-Considerations-for-MINGAR/README.md

 # Marketing and Product Considerations for MINGAR

 ## Preface:
 A statistical analysis project for a company that is facing issues with their product.
-This is simulated project, where our (mock) consultancy, The Outliers was approached by a (mock) company, MINGAR.
+This is simulated project, where our consultancy, The Outliers was approached by a company, MINGAR and wanted to gain insight regarding their current customer and some issues with their products.

 ![Alt text](MINGAR-Email.png)